 With many brands and retailers introducing sustainable packaging, you’d be forgiven for not fully understanding what each are and how to deal with them.
-As important as marketing about the eco-friendliness of packaging may be, it’s more important for you as consumers to understand the statements so you can make informed choices, and to use and dispose of packaging effectively.
+As important as marketing about the eco-friendliness of packaging may be, it’s more important for consumers to understand the statements so you can make informed choices, and to use and dispose of packaging effectively.

-New technology and forward-thinking brands are now creating more sustainable options, but how do you know what’s compostable, biodegradable, recyclable…?
+New technology and forward-thinking brands are now creating more sustainable packaging options, but how do you know what’s compostable, biodegradable, recyclable…?
 Get the ‘break down’ below.

 Biodegradable vs. Compostable